RedBrumbler/Qosmetics/Wiki/Qosmetics Walls.md

 *To select the objects and have their information show up on the right, just click on them in the hierarchy on the left**

-After applying the materials, meshes and config, you can export by clicking the export button in the wall exporter! that's it! that's how to export a custom wall! you can export the wall by itself, but you can also have the project export a full bmbf zip for you, including the cover image and the bmbfmod.json.
+After applying the materials, meshes and config, you can export by clicking the export button in the wall exporter!
+The project will automatically make a file ready for upload, but you can also let the project upload the file for you! if you press the export and upload button the project will, if your quest is connected through adb, close your game, upload the wall to the correct place, and start the game again!

 ### Custom Shaders/Materials